Culture statistics - cultural employment

 Cultural employment — overall developments

-Across the EU-27, there were 7.4 million people in cultural employment in 2019
+Across the EU, there were 7.2 million people in cultural employment in 2020 - 3.6 % of the total employment

-In 2019, shares of cultural employment in total employment varied from 1.6 % in Romania to over 5.0 % in Malta, Estonia, Luxembourg and Finland (see Figure 1).
-The EFTA countries of Iceland, Switzerland and Norway each recorded shares of cultural employment that were above the EU-27 average (3.7 %), while all the candidate countries for which data are available — Montenegro, North Macedonia, Serbia and Turkey — recorded shares that were below the EU-27 average.
+In 2020, shares of cultural employment in total employment varied among EU Member States from 1.4 % in Romania to over 5 percent in Estonia (5.2 %), Slovenia and Finland (both 5.1 %) (see Figure 1).
+The EFTA countries of Iceland, Switzerland and Norway each recorded shares of cultural employment that were above the EU average (3.6 %), while all the candidate countries for which data are available — Montenegro, North Macedonia, Serbia and Turkey — recorded shares of cultural employment below this value.

-The share of cultural employment in total employment increased between 2014 and 2019 in a majority of the EU Member States: the largest relative increase was recorded in Malta - from 4.5 % to 5.2 %.
+The share of cultural employment in total employment increased between 2015 and 2020 in a majority of the EU Member States: the largest relative increase was recorded for Slovenia, by 0.6 percentage points - from 4.5 % to 5.1 % and for Belgium and Croatia (by 0.5 p.p. for both countries).

 Cultural employment by sex, age and educational attainment